Tag Archives: wireless networks

 Will 5G Be Irrelevant?

 Last week I had the privilege to discuss the latest wireless industry trends with colleagues at the RAN and Backhaul conference.
-We discussed 5G in addition to host of other topics ranging from architecture to virtualization and much in between: spectrum, Het Nets, IoT, etc. As I contemplate the proceedings, I came to wonder about the relevance of… Read More »
+We discussed 5G in addition to host of other topics ranging from architecture to virtualization and much in between: spectrum, Het Nets, IoT, etc. As I contemplate the proceedings, I came to wonder about… Read More »

 How Small Cells Are Reshaping The Wireless Landscape

 There’s much talk about small cells these days – on industry news sites, at conferences, in corporate announcements.
 This is not surprising given that mobile traffic doubles every year and, according to Cisco, will grow at a compound annual growth rate (CAGR) of 78 percent from 2011 to 2016.
-Wireless network architecture has relied greatly on macrocells, but… Read More »
+Wireless network architecture has relied greatly… Read More »

 Small Cells and the Predictability Challenge

 Anyone closely involved with small cells base station could not have failed to notice the contentious debate on backhaul capacity requirements.
-On the one hand, vendors of millimeter wave equipment advocate the need to support peak capacity figures, while on the other hand, vendors of other types of backhaul solution including point-to-multipoint systems point that the peak is… Read More »
+On the one hand, vendors of millimeter wave equipment advocate the need to support peak capacity figures, while on the other hand, vendors of other types of backhaul solution including point-to-multipoint systems point that… Read More »

 In Focus: Interference in the 2.4 GHz ISM Band